How do I apply for housing?

 - Pay the $300 Enrollment Deposit

-- Submit the Health History Form to Student Health Services by July 1, 2018
+- Submit the Health History Form to Student Health and Wellness by January 2, 2021

-- Assignments will be visible in MyHousing by August 1, 2018
+- Assignments will be visible in MyHousing in early January

 Do my parents/guardians have access to my personal records/information at UConn?